-Standard 35: Whenever possible, service providers inform client of plans to discharge.
+Standard 35: Service providers must inform client of plans to discharge.

 Clients must be informed of plans to discharge no later than 30 days prior to end of services.
-Clients will be informed using the best available contact information and method(s), such as face-to-face or virtual meetings, phone calls, text messaging, e-mail or electronic messaging, and mail.
+Clients will be informed using the best available contact information and method(s), such as face-to-face or virtual meetings, phone calls, text messaging, e-mail, and mail.